Provismet/LilyLib/README.md

 I've started needing to reuse some of my modding code, so now I need a library I guess.

+LilyLib is a general content and utility library for Minecraft.
+It aims to provide general support such as:

+### Minecraft/Fabric specific utility:
+- Datagen provider for enchantments.
+- Datagen provider for damage types.
+- Datagen provider for damage type tags.
+- Container classes for Enchantments and DamageTypes.
+- A more malleable renderer for item-based entities.
+  - Interface for such entities to implement.
+- Particle subclass for floor particles (such as AoE rings).
+- Entity relation checker.

+### General utility
+- JSON string builder.
+- Additional math methods.

+## Registries
+LilyLib is intended to be used in client-side mods, server-side mods, and mods that exist on both.
+For this reason, LilyLib does not call any registry methods by itself.
+Mods that require LilyLib features to be registered should call the `register` methods themselves.

+LilyLib's register methods will internally check if they have been called before.
+It is safe for multiple mods to call the methods.

+Registry types include:
+- Fabric Resource Conditions

 ## License
-The library is license GNU-LGPL, so feel free to use it and package it with a mod.
+The library is licensed as GNU-LGPL, so feel free to use it and package it within a mod.
 Though I have no idea why anyone would want to.

 ## Dependency
 Add to your build.gradle